lukeed/taskr/packages/sass/readme.md

 ## Usage

-The paths within `task.source()` should always point to individual files.
+The paths within `task.source()` should always point to files that you want transformed into `.css` files.

 #### Basic